HUSKI3/IXGraphine/README.md

 Want to contribute?
 Great!

-IXGraphine is licneced under Apache 2, all contributions are welcome!
+IXGraphine is licenced under Apache 2, all contributions are welcome!

 #### Building from source